What to Pack for a Hiking Elopement | The Ultimate Hiking Elopement Gear List

 If you’re leaving no leaf unturned, bring some safety pins.
 These can help when a button gets popped, or part of your suit or dress isn’t fitting just right.

-If you plan on freshening up again at some point during your hiking elopement, we suggest bringing a small mirror.
-We know your boo is going to say you’re looking hot no matter what, so if you bring one you can check for yourself!
+If you plan on freshening up again at some point during your hiking elopement, I suggest bringing a small mirror.
+I know your boo is going to say you’re looking hot no matter what, so if you bring one you can check for yourself!

 Brush and or Comb, and Bobby Pins